simplesamlphp/simplesamlphp-module-oidc/README.md

 ## Configuration

+Once you install and configure the module checkout the [FAQ](FAQ.md)

 ### Configure the database

 Edit your `config/config.php` and check you configured at least the next parameters from the _database_ section: